CIS565-Fall-2014/Project3-Pathtracer/README.md

 * Depth: 10
 ![ResultImage](AntiAliasing_depth_10_iteration_5000_Cut.bmp)
 ![ResultImage](depth comparision.bmp)
 Conclusion:
 The difference between depth 3 and depth 5 is distinguishable, but the difference between depth 5 and depth 10 is almost nondistinctive.
 Since I provide a indirect influence coefficient 0.5 to do my path tracer.
 And this coefficient represents the influence rate from the indirect radiance to the direct radiance.
-Besides, our color RGB value is from 0~255, that means even the 5th depth has dramatical color change, it would only influence 4 of 256 color change in our result.
+Besides, our color RGB value is from 0~255, that means even the 5th depth has dramatical color change from RGB(0,0,0) to RGB(255,255,255), it would only cause RGB(8,8,8) color change in our result.

 ##Anti-aliasing effect:
-For the normal sampling, we cast ray from camera location through each pixel center.
+For the general sampling, we cast ray from camera location through each pixel center.
 For the anti-aliasing sampling, we still cast ray from camera locatin but not exactly through pixel center every time.
 Our ray will past through a random point with a given distance from the pixel center.
 If we are doing the simple ray tracer, the anti-aliasing will increase the computation loading dramatically because we need to cast multiple rays for each pixel compare to only cast a single ray.
 However, while we are doing the path tracer, we have to sample a pixel multiple times.
 We could almost get anti-aliasing effect for free.
 ![ResultImage](antialiasing description.bmp)